DevExpress/devextreme-documentation/api-reference/_hidden/dxGanttHeaderFilterTexts/emptyValue.md

 ---
 ---
 ##### shortDescription
-Specifies text for the "(Blank)" item in the popup menu.
+Specifies text for the "(Blank)" item in the popup window.

 ---